spearwolf/eventize/README.md

 #### `ε.on( .. )`

-The simplest and most direct way is to subscribe to an event using a function:
+The simplest and most direct way is to use a function to subscribe to an event:

 ```js
 import {eventize} from '@spearwolf/eventize'